AWOLASAP/Operating-System/README.md

 - ACPI implementation

 ### Core UX
 The UX is simple at its finest.
-It include text output, text input, as well as PC speaker output.
+It includes text output, text input, as well as PC speaker output and some 2D graphics.

 ## Tools We Used
 - Rust